 Based on recent studies, approximately 0.03% and 0.015% of the general population have Hashimoto’s thyroiditis and Graves’ disease, respectively.
 In comparison, 2% to 3% and 1% to 3% of the lupus patients have Hashimoto’s thyroiditis and Graves’ disease, respectively.

 Given that lupus patients are predisposed to the development of autoimmune thyroid diseases, screening of lupus patients for autoimmune thyroid diseases can be considered.
-Furthermore, some of the nonspecific complaints of autoimmune thyroid diseases such as fatigue, hair loss and joint pain can be attributed to SLE.
+Furthermore, some of the nonspecific complaints of autoimmune thyroid diseases such as fatigue, hair loss and joint pain can be attributed to lupus.
 For this reason, a periodic thyroid disease screening can be justified to rule out subclinical and clinical autoimmune thyroid disease.

-A 2004 panel, sponsored by American Association of Clinical Endocrinologist (AACE), American Thyroid Associations (ATA) and the Endocrine Society, advocated thyroid disease screening in patients with autoimmune diseases, including lupus.
+A 2004 panel, sponsored by American Association of Clinical Endocrinology (AACE), American Thyroid Associations (ATA) and the Endocrine Society, advocated thyroid disease screening in patients with autoimmune diseases, including lupus.
 However, this was not a strong recommendation as the number and quality of studies addressing the question were limited.

 Pregnant women with lupus and also thyroid disease may have a greater risk of pregnancy complications, so women should be screened who are considering pregnancy.